hanusvalenta/Valuntu/README.md

 ## Experimental linux distro done for my daily use

+a compiled version is currently in the works

 made with [ubuntu](https://ubuntu.com/) & inspired by [crunchbang](https://www.crunchbangplusplus.org/)

 What it looks like: